akka/akka-samples/akka-sample-cluster-scala/README.md

 Start another node in the third terminal window with the following command:

-    sbt "runMain sample.cluster.simple.SimpleClusterApp 0"
+    sbt "runMain sample.cluster.simple.App 0"

 Now you don't need to specify the port number, 0 means that it will use a random available port.
 It joins one of the configured seed nodes.
 Look at the log output in the different terminal windows.

 Start even more nodes in the same way, if you like.

 Shut down one of the nodes by pressing 'ctrl-c' in one of the terminal windows.
-The other nodes will detect the failure after a while, which you can see in the log output in the other terminals.
+It will cause the node to do a graceful leave from the cluster, telling the other nodes in the cluster that it is leaving.
+It will then be removed from the cluster, which you can see in the log output in the other terminals.

 Look at the source code of the actor again.
 It registers itself as subscriber of certain cluster events.
-It gets notified with an snapshot event, `CurrentClusterState` that holds full state information of the cluster.
+It gets notified a stream of events leading up to the current state.
 After that it receives events for changes that happen in the cluster.

-## Worker registration example

-In the previous sample we saw how to subscribe to cluster membership events.
+Now we have seen how to subscribe to cluster membership events.
 You can read more about it in the [documentation](https://doc.akka.io/docs/akka/2.6/typed/cluster.html#cluster-subscriptions).
-The membership events show us the state of the cluster but it does not help with accessing actors on other nodes.
+The membership events show us the state of the cluster but it does not help with accessing actors on other nodes the cluster.
 To do that we need to use the [Receptionist](https://doc.akka.io/docs/akka/2.6/typed/actor-discovery.html#receptionist).

+## Worker registration example

 The `Receptionist` is a service registry that will work both when in single JVM apps not using cluster, and in clustered apps.
 `ActorRef`s are registered to the receptionist using a `ServiceKey`.
 The service key is defined with a type of message that actors registered for it will accept and a string identifier.